 Cleaning One of the World’s Largest Aquariums

-While S.E.A.
-Aquarium is temporarily closed to the public, life underwater carries on as our aquarists, vets, and vital members of both animal health and life support system teams continue to provide the best care and environment for our 100,000 marine residents representing over 1000 species.
+At S.E.A.
+Aquarium, a dedicated team of aquarists, vets, and vital members of both animal health and life support system teams provide the best care and environment for our 100,000 marine residents representing over 1000 species.

 One of the most common duties that aquarists undertake in their daily routine is perhaps the most intensive: cleaning!